femmerling/EmeraldBox/readme.md

 # Server and Deployment

 As all python frameworks, EmeraldBox is dependent on WSGI.
 Worry not!
 EmeraldBox comes with the famous Tornado Web Server.
+Tornado is integrated for 4 reasons:
+* The integration with Flask is straightforward.
+* It has a good WSGI wrapper.
+* It is highly scalable.
+* It is secure.

-You app is ready to be deployed and run since instalation.
+You EmeraldBox package is a ready to deploy package and your app is ready to be published since instalation.
 Run the server using:

     ./ignite.py